Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 To build the documentation, follow the steps in one of the sections below.
-You can view the documentation after building the HTML by opening the file :file:Doc/build/html/index.html` in a web browser.
+You can view the documentation after building the HTML by opening the file:autocreate file:Doc/build/html/index.html` in a web browser.

-.. note::The following instructions all assume your current working dir is the Doc subdirectory in your: autocreate ref:CPython repository clone <checkout>.
+.. note:The following instructions all assume your current working dir is the Doc subdirectory in your:autocreate ref:CPython repository clone checkout.
    Make sure to switch to it with cd Doc if necessary.